Mar 27, 2019

 This means that what your teen posts online could have a significant impact on their success later in life.
 While these stats sound threatening, remind your teens: It's not all bad news.

-Your teen's digital footprint is one hundred percent within their control — making smart choices when online can lead to a positive digital footprint down the line that can help them succeed in college and their career.
+Your teen's digital footprint can be controlled by following some simple Internet-use rules.
+Making smart choices when online can even lead to a positive digital footprint down the line that can help them succeed in college and their career.

 When talking to your teen about their digital footprint, give them the following tips:

 While all of this will sound scary to your teen, it's important to remind them that it also presents a great opportunity.
-A positive digital footprint can bode very well for them in the future.
-They can use their digital footprint as an opportunity to build their own brand.
+A positive digital footprint can bode very well for them in the future and teens could use their digital footprint as an opportunity to build their own brand.

 In fact, the same Kaplan survey found that a third of admissions officers said they discovered details that showed leadership and interest in community service, which reflected favorably on the applicants.